nmbader/sbp_sat_geophysics_2022/README.md

 ## Description

-This project aims at reproducing the results shown in the journal article "**Modeling and inversion in acoustic-elastic coupled media using energy-stable summation-by-parts operators**" submitted to **Geophysics** in 2022.
-The authors of the article are *Milad Bader, Martin Almquist,* and *Eric M. Dunham*.
+This project aims at reproducing the results shown in the journal article: Milad Bader, Martin Almquist, Eric M. Dunham; Modeling and inversion in acoustic-elastic coupled media using energy-stable summation-by-parts operators. *Geophysics* 2023; doi: https://doi.org/10.1190/geo2022-0195.1

 ## Installation using Docker